Marko Ivelich

-Count Marko Konstantinovich Ivelić (also spelled Ivelich; 1740–1825) was a Montenegrin-born Russian general who rose to prominence during the reign of Emperor Nicholas I of Russia and Prince-Bishop Petar I Petrović-Njegoš of Montenegro.
+Count Marko Konstantinovich Ivelić (Note: Марк Константинович Ивелич.) (also spelled Ivelich; 1740–1825) was a Montenegrin-born Russian general who rose to prominence during the reign of Emperor Nicholas I of Russia and Prince-Bishop Petar I Petrović-Njegoš of Montenegro.
 He became a Russian general and count.
 In 1811, he was a diplomatic emissary to Revolutionary Serbia.

 Family

 An old Risan family, the first Ivelich, according to some sources, settled in there at the time of the Nemanjić dynasty.
-Marko Ivelich had two brothers: Ivan, who was a major general in the Imperial Russian army, stationed at Vladikavkaz Garrison Regiment from 1805 to 1810, before he retired; and Semyon, also a high-ranking military officer.
+Marko Ivelich was born in 1740.
+He had two brothers: Ivan, who was a major general in the Imperial Russian army, stationed at Vladikavkaz Garrison Regiment from 1805 to 1810, before he retired; and Semyon, also a high-ranking military officer.
 His nephew Peter Ivelich fought in the Battle of Borodino and many other battles against Napoleonic France.
 The Ivelich family produced four high-ranking military officers in the Imperial Russian Army.

 Military career

 Ivelich's education and military career began in the Republic of Venice.
 There he received the rank of lieutenant before he moved to Imperial Russia.
 Ivelich joined the Russian admiral Aleksei Grigoryevich Orlov in 1770 and participated in the fight against the Turks in Boka Kotorska.
 He was a commander of a part of the Russian Mediterranean fleet.
 The Russian fleet was under the overall command of Chesmensky, an honorific surname given to Admiral Orlov by Catherine the Great after he defeated the Turkish fleet at the Battle of Chesma, not far from the island of Chios.
 Ivelich and over a hundred sailors from Boka Kotorska participated in that battle.
 When the war against the Turks began again in 1788, he was again sent to Montenegro and Herzegovina to stir up the local population; at the same time, he was assigned to form 12 battalions composed of Serbs and other Slavs and to act with them independently.
 Ivelich successfully completed the task assigned to him and repeatedly defeated the Turks.
 He became a General of the Russian army in 1800.